resteasy/resteasy.github.io/_posts/2020-07-14-blog-microprofile-config-outOfBox.md

 >elements.
 It defines three classes that implementations use to access the data in
 >these elements.
 This means there is no chance of confusion when there are duplicate
 >"param-names" declared in any of these elements.
 This is not true for
->Microprofile-Configuration particularly when handling legacy EE applications.
+>MicroProfile Configuration particularly when handling legacy EE applications.
 For
 >RESTEasy there is some potential for "param-name" collision between servlet, filter
 >and context elements.
 >````